iandfox/calculator-cli/README.md

   > c
   0
 ```

+> [1] for the record, I think the prompt has a typo, and I'm going to assume that the intent is "the last operation was `+45`," and I'm also going to have the last operation be determined from MDAS ordering (because to expand the calculator, the first thing I'd do is MDAS ordering, anyway).
+Hope that's okay - Ian, 2025-05-18

 Your application can be written in whatever language/framework you are most comfortable in.
 It must work like a standard calculator.
 Note that you are not required to implement the